 Do’s & Don’t’s To Watch Out For

 Don’t…use Outdoor Mod Podge Waterbase Sealer.
 Don’t get me wrong on this!
 I love Mod Podge!
-But for a project like this, Mod Podge’s outdoor waterbase sealer (which is a different product from the sealer I used for this project) can leave a ‘tacky’ almost sticky film on the outside of the canvas.
-Mod Podge’s clear acrylic spray sealer, however, does not.
+But for a project like this, Mod Podge’s outdoor waterbase sealer (which is a different product from the sealer I used for this project) can leave a ‘tacky’ almost sticky film on the outside of the canvas if you don’t have a lot of experience with Mod Podge in general.
+Mod Podge’s clear acrylic spray sealer, is easy to use and foolproof, in my opinion.
 For product information, click here to see the outdoor waterbase sealer and here to review the clear acrylic spray.

 That being said, if your canvas hangs in an area that is especially exposed to the elements (unlike our little walk out which has a bit of protection), and you are a worry wart 😉 then I would advise the following:

 Do…use Outdoor Mod Podge Waterbase Sealer before applying Mod Podge Clear Acrylic Sealer.
 If you would like added protection from the elements, then first apply a thin base layer of the Mod Podge outdoor waterbase sealer.
 After drying, follow this up with the Mod Podge clear acrylic spray sealer.
 The first will provide more waterproofing, while the second will seal that first layer in and provide a smooth, non-sticky surface finish.